abdoulcyf/abdoulcyf/README.md

 - **Eyes on the Horizon:** Dreaming of mastering React, Node.js, and art of databases.

 ### 🪴What's Next:
 - **Full_Stack Dream:** Working hard to bridge the gap between front-end and back-end developement.
+- **Exciting News:** Joining the selection pool at 01founders in January — a significant step in my coding journey!
 - **Open to Collaboration:** Ready to learn from the community, contribute to open source and embrace the challenges ahead.

 Excited to embark on this coding journey, one line of code at a time.
 Let's learn and build together!